nebula161/civicenia.github.io/src/content/news/2024-03-17-passing-the-tribune-amendment.md

     kind: amendment
 icon: /assets/images/law_stock.jpeg
 ---

-Senator Zolo17's proposal, submitted on behalf of Secretary of Defense Drekamor, was approved by the Senate and by President Chris Chrispie. <!--more-->
+Senator Zolo17's proposal, submitted on behalf of Secretary of Defense Drekamor, was approved by the Senate and by President ChrisChrispie.<!--more-->

 * Senator Gjum: Aye
 * Senator Dr_Bacon_Hair: Aye